marcellinus-witarsah/us-air-passenger-forecast/README.md

 ![Airport Image](images/aiport.jpg)
 # Project Overview

-This project is about implementing `ARIMA` and `SARIMA` model for forecasting passenger that will visit one of the airports in the United States of America.
+This project is about implementing autoregressive integrated moving average (`ARIMA`) and seasonal autoregressive integrated moving average (`SARIMA`) model for forecasting passenger that will visit one of the airports in the United States of America.
 The goal is to assist airport management in effectively allocating staff and facilities to handle the incoming passenger traffic.

 # Installation and Setup